 In response to requests from Maryland residents, Maryland Traditions staff initiated MSAC's Land Acknowledgement Project in April 2020.
 Staff designed a project to facilitate formal, compensated consultations with tribal peoples whose lands are claimed by the State of Maryland.
 Staff consulted on project design with the Administrator of the Maryland Commission on Indian Affairs and Maryland Traditions' Indigenous former grantees.
 Tribal consultations took place between January and December 2021.
-Recordings and notes from these consultations will soon exist as publicly accessible archival materials at the Maryland Traditions Archives housed in Special Collections at UMBC (see the Additional Resources section).
+Recordings and notes from these consultations are accessible in the Maryland Traditions records in the Maryland Traditions Archives at UMBC (see the Additional Resources section).
 Maryland Traditions staff hosted a Convening in November 2021 to answer questions posed by tribal consultants during consultations, and to connect consultants with resources, grants, and staff from MSAC and other State of Maryland agencies.
+In response to requests from Maryland residents, in 2023 staff conducted historical research and consulted with an archaeologist to publish an update on historically erased tribes in 2024.